indimail/indimail-virtualdomains/.github/INSTALL-indimail.md

 -----------------
 The command below is required if you need to use ODMR (On Demand Mail Relay Protocol)

-% sudo /usr/sbin/svctool --smtp=366 --odmr --servicedir=/service
+% sudo svctool --smtp=366 --odmr --servicedir=/service

 The command below is required in case you need to fetch mails from another host which has intermittent connectivty.
 You require fetchmail if you need to pull emails from a host using IMAP, POP3 or ODMR protocol.
 After creating fetchmail service, create a file 'down' in the service directory to prevent fetchmail from getting started automatically.
 Remove the down file when you have configured fetchmailrc file.
 You can use fetchmailconf to generate fetchmailrc file.

-% sudo /usr/sbin/svctool --fetchmail --servicedir=/service \
+% sudo svctool --fetchmail --servicedir=/service \
     --query-cache --password-cache \
     --qbase=/var/indimail/queue --qcount=5 --qstart=1 \
     --cntrldir=control --default-domain=indimail.org \